 When choosing dishes from the Dubai street food, you must taste the Manakish, a famous Middle Eastern flatbread, and include the ingredients, like herbs, sesame seeds, cheese, and meat.
 Manakish is best for breakfast, and to taste this dish, you must visit AL Reef Lebanese restaurant, the best known for its Middle Eastern pastries.

 The Regag bread is a traditional Emirati street food and is a homemade bread, which is best served during breakfast or dinner.
-The Regag street food is always included with other dishes at the time of Ramadan.
+The Regag street food is always included with other dishes during Ramadan.
 While the bread is cooking, the toppings are cheese, eggs, honey, and mhyawa.
 What makes the Regag bread more efficient is its benefits, as the dish is rich in fiber and includes nutrients, such as vitamin B and iron.

 Isn’t it great to taste the best Indian street food in Dubai?
 For this, the street food in Dubai is Samboosa, which tastes similar to the Indian Samosa.
 The Samboosa is a triangle-shaped savory, stuffed with beef, meat, or exotic vegetables.
 Visiting the street food markets in Dubai and other restaurants in the city, you can enjoy flavored Samboosa, and once you taste this dish, you will get addicted and will be delighted every time you taste the triangular Samboosa.